CreativeSDK/phonegap-plugin-csdk-send-to-desktop/README.md

 **iOS**

-To get the iOS SDK, go to the [Downloads page](https://creativesdk.adobe.com/downloads.html), download the ZIP files, and extract them to the `src/ios` folder of this plugin.
-Extracting the ZIP will create an `AdobeCreativeSDKFrameworks` folder.

-The ZIP files contain all the frameworks in the Creative SDK, but for this plugin we will only be using the `AdobeCreativeSDKCore.framework`.
+No action is required for iOS.
+The portions of the Creative SDK required for this plugin are already included in the UserAuth plugin.

 **Android**